Bktherula – “Lucy” review

 “LET’S GET IT” is a moody opener celebrating her newfound success whereas “INCREDIBLE” despite it’s brevity finds her flexing with so much aggression in her delivery & a shrilling Digital Nas beat.
 “SANTANNY!” serves as an ignorant anthem for her alter ego, but then “THROUGH 2 U” is a blatant Whole Lotta Red rip-off talking about being fed up with a lil bitch that belong to the streets.

 Meanwhile on “PLACEMENT”, we have Matt Ox tagging along for whatever reason to bombastically clap back at their critics just before “HIT ME” brings in a Supah Mario instrumental kin to a retro video game telling those who want the sauce not to bug her.
-“GOD’S PLAN” lively talks about how “n****s ain’t cool at all, but then “ADVANCED” brings in a cacophonous beat to declare her skills as such.
+“GOD’S PLAN” lively talks about how “n****s ain’t cool at all with gyro, but then “ADVANCED” brings in a cacophonous beat to declare her skills as such.

 BK to me is one of the most interesting artists in the plugg scene right now & Love Black really does a solid job at solidifying that.
 She has a unique voice, she has a catchy delivery & I feel like she’s started to refine her production choices a lil bit.